 Grand Bay Field is a large, faulted anticlinal structure with cumulative production to date of over 258 MMBOE (83% oil) from 65 different sand formations located at depths between approximately 1,600 and 13,500 feet.
 There has never been a dry hole drilled within the field confines.
 Grand Bay lies on a northwest/southeast trending, deep-seated salt ridge that also sets up Coquille Bay Field, to the northwest, and Romere Pass Field, to the southeast.
 Trapping is predominantly from intersecting fault closures associated with this anticlinal feature, although there are cases of stratigraphic trapping.
 The predominant drive mechanism is water drive.
 Some productive formations are clean, blocky sands with high-resistivity pay.
 Other laminated, low-resistivity sands are also productive.
 Shallow sands are predominantly gas-filled and associated with anomalous amplitudes.
 There are additional shallow amplitudes in the field that have not yet been drilled or logged.

-There are 61 gross productive wells plus 42 PDNP plus 64 PUD opportunities in 14 proposed drilling locations.
-There are also 26 probable developed nonproducing, 19 probable undeveloped opportunities in 14 proposed drilling locations, 11 possible developed nonproducing and 51 possible undeveloped opportunities in 14 proposed drilling locations within the field.
 Development wells will be predominantly attic locations drilled directional along fault planes, updip from either production of log pay, or infill locations targeting unswept portions of the field.
 Individual well production declines are relatively low.
-Many wells, such as the A29 and QQ199 wells, show declines of 7-12%.
-Grand Bay has had a low 7-8% decline during the late 1970s and late 1990s when previous operators failed to invest in field development.
-Saratoga is producing from 36 wells that are more than 40 years old, including 12 wells dating from the 1940s and 1950s.
+Grand Bay had a low 7-8% decline during the late 1970s and late 1990s when previous operators failed to invest in field development and numerous wells have declines of 7-12%.
+Saratoga is producing from many wells that are more than 40 years old, including some dating from the 1940s and 1950s.